AriFordsham/lens-wiki/Tutorial.md

       reset
 ```

-More information about how these types are derived, are available under [Derivation](wiki/Derivation).
+More information about how these types are derived is available under [Derivation](wiki/Derivation).